 I went to bed Thursday night expecting to sleep soundly and long for the first time in weeks.
 Instead I tossed and turned and woke multiple times, stiff and store and thirsty.
-In the wee hours of the morning, as the sky began to pale, a single verse from the Gospel of Matthew took root in my head: “Foxes have dens and birds of the sky have nests, but the Son of Man has nowhere to rest his head” (Matthew 8:20).
+In the wee hours of the morning, as the sky began to pale, a single verse from the Gospel of Matthew took root in my head: “has nowhere to rest his head” (Matthew 8:20).

 My eyes opened.
 I had prayed for intimacy with Christ and had been given the smallest taste: I was lying awake, exhausted, aching, and alone, with no one to talk with but my God.
 I prayed.
 I gave thanks for this new perspective.
 I slept peacefully, if briefly, until the sun rose.

 This lesson—that intimacy with Jesus brings both suffering and peace—is not particularly profound, but it is important.
 Like a child, I had desired the benefits of heaven and God’s love without considering deeply what might be required of me.
 I think we do this often.
 Heaven sounds great if admission is free.